Art

 Intent

-Our curriculum is designed to increase children’s cultural capital by introducing them to a range of artists and developing their knowledge of art techniques.
+Our curriculum is designed to expand children’s cultural capital by exposing them to a range of artists and develop their knowledge of art techniques.
 They are able to be confident to use a range of mediums and respectfully critique their own and each other’s artwork.
+Our curriculum is designed in this way to provide pupils with the substantive and disciplinary knowledge required to become a reflective artist.

 Implementation